TechForJustice/Datasets-API-Tech-Resources/Current-Solutions-and-Apps.md

 <li><a href="https://radaris.com/page/mob">Sex Offender Search</a> - users can pull up such info as address, date of birth and the charges filed against the offender.</li>
 <li><a href="http://nnedv.org/resources/transitional-housing.html">Domestic Violence Toolkit</a> by National Network to End Domestic Violence - provides transitional housing providers with easy access to information and resources to enhance services to domestic violence survivors.</li>
 <li><a href="https://www.whengeorgiasmiled.org/the-aspire-news-app/">Aspire News App</a> - app that contains resources for victims of domestic violence</li>
-<li><a href="http://www.snapfresh.org">SnapFresh</a> - service which finds the closest places that accepts EBT cards</li>
-<li><a href="https://www.mrelief.com/#?category=All">mRelief</a> - a non-profit organization that provides an easy to use online and text messaging tool for low-income Americans to find out if they qualify for social services</li>
 </ul>
 <br>
 # HEALTH CARE